The Best Swimming Spots in Utah

 Salt Lake City has swelled into a major urban population center, but there are all types of unique swimming opportunities nearby.

 Pineview Reservoir: While not exactly a secret, Pineview Reservoir is one of the best spots to take a dip near SLC and Ogden.
-The reservoir is ringed by mountains, which provide not only incredible views, but also surprisingly good protection from the wine.
+The reservoir is ringed by mountains, which provide not only incredible views, but also surprisingly good protection from the wind.
 Pineview Beach on the reservoir’s west end is flat and sandy and feels distinctly more like a natural lake than many of the dammed bodies of water in Utah.

 East Canyon Reservoir: East Canyon is a famous, historical pioneer route for groups from Brigham Young’s Mormon pioneers to the ill-fated Donner Party.
 You can retrace their steps in a significantly less arduous manner by visiting East Canyon State Park for a dip in the reservoir.
 The snowmelt-fed water is surrounded by mountains and seems miles further from civilization than the short 25-minute drive would indicate.